seleneledain/forest_drought_forecasting/README.md

 **Setup**\
 The format of the data that will be downloaded and the samples that will be created are set up in the `data_downloading/config.py`.
 The parameters to modify are:
+- `coord_list_paths`: list of paths to text files from which to read coordinates (generated duirng sampling).
 - `specs`: Specifications passed to earthnet-minicuber, defining region, time and bands of interest.
 For more details of the possible cube specifications, check the `earthnet-minicuber` code.
 - `specs_add_bands`:  Specifications for adding locally stored data (including forest mask).
 The data will be added in the same resolution, projection and within the same bounds as the existing data in the minicube.
 There are two types of features that can be added to the minicube.
     - temporal: bands computed using the raw data in the cube, among ['NDVI']